stas-g/slurmR/README.md

 `slurmR` creates submission scripts for Slurm on Darwin (for R scripts).
 It has one compulsory argument called `rscript` which should contain a name of the R script for which you wish to create a submission `sbatch` script.

 Optionally one can pass any `#SBATCH` arguments you wish to use indstead of defaults.
 All such arguments has to be appropriately named: you can find (and change) default settings and arguments' names in `create_subscript.r`.
 Numeric arguments can be simply passed as e.g. `mem=20000`.
 Use of double quotation marks is required to pass string arguments, e.g. `"job_id='myjob'"`.
+Additionally you can switch between different `SL` accounts by simply passing e.g. `account=2` (instead of `"account='CWALLACE-SL2'"`).

 *set-up:*